spdx/spdx-spec/chapters/4-file-information.md

 The options to populate this field are limited to:

 Any text relating to a copyright notice, even if not complete;

-NONE, if the file contains no copyright information whatsoever; or NOASSERTION, if
+`NONE`, if the file contains no copyright information whatsoever; or

+`NOASSERTION`, if

 (i) the SPDX document creator has made no attempt to determine this field; or